toneo-/guitar-riff/README.md

 `guitar-riff` only supports 32-bit RIFF files.
 It does not support 64-bit extensions to the format (i.e. DS64).

-`riff-info` currently does not report the correct size for LIST chunks.

 ## `riff-info`

 `riff-info` is a small utility which outputs IDs and sizes for all chunks in a file to demonstrate the library.
 It accepts one argument, which is a path to a file containing a RIFF container.
 Output is similar to the `chunks.exe` utility (but not identical).